pietercolpaert/demo-paper-routable-tiles/content/implementation.md

 The property osm:nodes is used to link to an rdf:List of osm:Node items.
 In one page, multiple lists can be described.
 If a Way crosses a tile, the other tile also mentioned the border Node in one of its rdf:Lists.
+The property osm:members is used to link to an rdf:List of osm:Member items.

 ### The Server